codyzu/cpinfo22-site/m1/details-slides.md

 * objects are containers of properties
 * prototypes are objects
 * methods are functions, stored in objects
-* missing props 👉 undfined, unless prototype exists
+* missing props 👉 undefined, unless prototype exists

 * many object can share same prototype